Mohajer Technical And Vocational College of Isfahan: History

 In 1967 Mohajer College started to train technicians as the Isfahan Institute of Technology.

 By 1972 it was called Pahlavi Technical academy of Isfahan, at which point it had 30 staff and 240 students.
 Those fame professional-educate-blocks are believed they were result of a contract between budget of school-building share and an Austrian contractor, Mr. Mueller.
 Through the Iranian Revolution and Iran–Iraq War, in 1979 it was renamed after Mohsen Mohajer (a martyr), who was studying electricity there.
 Finally in 2010 after a 5 year program by the Islamic Consultative Assembly, Mohajer became a university.
 It is affiliated with the Ministry of Science, Research and Technology rather than the Ministry of Education.

 Relations

-Mohajer is very close to various international industries, such as the Mobarakeh Steel Company, Iran Electronics Industries and HESA.
-These industries commonly employ Mohajer students and conduct their hiring exams there.
+Mohajer is close to various international industries, such as the Mobarakeh Steel Company, Iran Electronics Industries and HESA.
+These industries employ Mohajer students.